What Is Network Slicing? Guide to 5G Network Slicing

 Enhanced security

-This separation improves security because if abnormal traffic or technical problems occur in one slice, they won’t affect the others.
-For example, if a hacker targets a slice used for smart home devices, the slices used for businesses will stay safe.
+This separation makes the network safer.
+If something goes wrong in one slice - like unusual traffic or a technical issue - it won’t affect the others.
+For example, if hackers attack a slice used for smart home devices, slices used by businesses will still be protected.

 Better Quality of Service (QoS)